 RELATION OF CURRENT AND DRIFT VELOCITY

-• When an electric field is applied, inside the conductor due to electric force the path of electron in general becomes curved (parabolic) instead of straight lines and electrons drift opposite to the field figure (B).
+- When an electric field is applied, inside the conductor due to electric force the path of an electron, in general, becomes curved (parabolic) instead of straight lines, and electrons drift opposite to the field figure (B).

-• Due to this drift the random motion of electrons get modified and there is a net transfer of electrons across a cross-section resulting in current.
+- Due to this drift, the random motion of electrons gets modified and there is a net transfer of electrons across a cross-section resulting in current.

 ELECTRICAL ENERGY AND POWER